azranel/TAS/weblayer/README.md

 bin/manage syncdb
 ```
-You will be asked for create superuser.
-Answer "no" for it:
+You will be asked to create a superuser.
+Answer 'no' for it:
 ```
 Would you like to create one now? (yes/no): no
 ```